 In the bowl of your stand mixer, combine the yeast, water, and pineapple juice.
 Let it rest for 5 minutes.

-Add the butter, brown sugar, eggs, egg yolk (remembering to reserve the egg white), and vanilla, mixing until well combined.
+Add the butter, brown sugar, eggs, egg yolk (remembering to reserve the egg white), and vanilla, mixing until combined.
+(Some butter clumps are okay.)

 In a separate bowl, whisk together the flour, potato starch, and salt.